 - ALOPECIA AREATA MONOLOCULARIS: describes baldness in only one spot.
 It may occur anywhere on the head.

-- ALOPECIA AREATA MULTILOCULARIS: describes baldness to multiple areas of hair loss.
+- ALOPECIA AREATA MULTILOCULARIS: describes baldness to multiple areas of the head.

 - ALOPECIA AREATA BARBAE: describes hair loss limited only to the beard.